Environmental Protection Agency (EPA).

 A. Toxicological Profile

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.
 The toxicology studies conducted on flutolanil demonstrate few or no biologically significant toxic effects.
-Liver effects in rats included increases in absolute and relative liver weight in the absence of clinical chemistry and/or histopathology findings.
+Liver effects in Start Printed Page 80348rats included increases in absolute and relative liver weight in the absence of clinical chemistry and/or histopathology findings.
 In dogs, there was an elevation in alkaline phosphatase and cholesterol levels together with dose-related increases in absolute and relative liver weights, slightly enlarged livers, and an increase in severity of glycogen deposition.
 The increased liver weights are considered to be an adaptive response to flutolanil treatment and not an adverse effect.
 Based on the lack of evidence of carcinogenicity and the lack of evidence of mutagenicity, flutolanil is classified as “not likely to be carcinogenic to humans.”